eliashezron/eliashezron/README.md

 ## 👀 A Solidity Engineer
 ## I am passionate about blockchain based solutions
-- 🚀 My current focus is building a crypto offramping solution for subSaharan Africa.
+- 🚀 My current focus is building a crypto on and offramping solution for subSaharan Africa.
 - 🔭 Looking also to contribute more to opensource.
 - 🌱 I’m currently perfecting my solidity, Writing it in low level assembly.
 - 👯 I’m looking to collaborate on EVM blockchain projects.